Artifactory Sensor User Guide

 RAM

-3 GB minimum, 4 GB recommended for large repositories
+3 GB minimum, 4 GB recommended for large repositories.

 Disk Space

-Minimum 2x Size of your repository.
+Minimum 2x size of your repository.

 Permissions

-Read/Write access to working directory
+Read/write access to remote sensor working directory (remote sensor install location)

 Running the Sensor

-1. Platform Scan Execution: Configure and execute scans directly though the Keyfactor AgileSec web UI with on-demand or scheduled execution options.
+1. Platform Scan Execution: Configure and execute scans directly through the Keyfactor AgileSec web UI with on-demand or scheduled execution options.

-2. Using API: Programmatically trigger scans through REST API calls, enabling integration with CI/CD pipelines and automation workflows.
+2. API Scan Execution: Programmatically trigger scans through REST API calls, enabling integration with CI/CD pipelines and automation workflows.

 3. Remote Scan Execution: Deploy and run the sensor via CLI on customer-managed infrastructure for scenarios such as: